wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD FAIZZUDDIN TAN BIN ISKANDAR HASAN TAN/README.md

 ---

-## ⚙️ Tool Justification (Why Artillery)
+## ⚙️ Reasoning of using Artillery

-Artillery is a **lightweight, open-source load testing tool** for APIs and web applications.
+Artillery is an **open-source performance testing framework** designed for modern web systems and APIs.
-It uses simple **YAML-based configuration**, integrates with **Artillery Cloud** for real-time visualization, and supports complex user scenarios.
+It allows users to easily create test scenarios using **YAML configuration files** and provides detailed, real-time insights through **Artillery Cloud**.
-Artillery is ideal for **spike testing** because it can generate sharp, temporary increases in load to evaluate system resilience and stability.
+The tool is particularly effective for **spike load simulations**, as it can rapidly scale virtual users to assess how well a system withstands sudden traffic surges and recovers afterward.

 ---